What is it?

 How it works

-Teams are formed in the fall.
-The annual FIRST Robotics Competition Kickoff in early January starts the six-week “build” season.
+The FIRST® Robotics competition (FRC) stages short games played by robots.
+The robots are designed and built in six weeks (from a common set of parts) by a team of high-school-aged young people and a handful of engineers-Mentors.
+The students program remotely control the robots in competition round on the field.
+Teams ae formed in the fall.
+The annual FIRST® Robotics Competition Kickoff in early January starts the six-week “build” season.
 Competitions take place in March and April.
-The FIRST Robotics Competition Regional events are typically held in university arenas.
-They involve 40 to 70 teams cheered by thousands of fans over three days (two days for District events).
+The FIRST® Robotics competition Regional events are typically held in a university arenas.
+They involve 40 to 70 teams cheered by thousands of fans over three days (two days for District events.)
 A championship event caps the season.
 Referees oversee the competition.
-Judges evaluate teams and present awards for design, technology, sportsmanship, and commitment to FIRST®.
-The Chairman’s Award is the highest honor at FIRST and recognizes a team that exemplifies the values of FIRST.
+Judges evaluate teams and present awards for design, technology, sportsmanship and commitment to add FIRST® The Chairman’s Award is the highest honor at FIRST® and recognizes a team that exemplifies the values of FIRST®.